vecin2/em_automation/README.md

 -d indicates the directory where the sql task will be written to.
 The EM_CORE_HOME will be prefixed to this path

+To specify the path in windows is a bit harder if there is no folder autocomplate.
+You c

+# Template Design
+By convention the all the SQL should be written in uppercase.
+Variables and lower case and in snake case (variable_names)

+# Other Windows tools
+When runnig it in windows to get autocomplete features and easier command line navigation it is recommenced to install one the following:
+[Clink]( http://mridgers.github.io/clink/): gives you Bash-style autocompletion in Windows Cmd [git-bash](https://gitforwindows.org/): its a different terminal which allows  bash-style autocompletion as well.
+[cygwin](https://www.cygwin.com/): a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows.